Most graduate students consider whether they want to do a PhD or an MS degree.

 For example, if you wanted to become the world’s best developer, you wouldn’t need to spend six years getting a PhD and learning how to think like a researcher.
 There are easier and better ways to spend your time to get that job.
 If you spend two years getting a MS degree and doing summer internships, then four years working in the industry, you’d likely have stronger development skills than you would if you did a PhD.

 But, you wouldn’t be a researcher.
-And if you spend 6 years learning how to think like a researcher, you probably won’t want to work as a developer anymore, because you wouldn’t be using so many of the research skills you just acquired and developed.
+You wouldn’t have learned how to identify and solve interesting research questions that no one has solved before.
+If you spend 6 years learning how to think like a researcher, you probably won’t want to work as a developer anymore, because you wouldn’t be using so many of the research skills you just acquired, and you might not have the freedom to pursue any question you think is interesting.